redpelicans/evtx/README.md

 ## Service

-A Service is defined by a plain old javascript object:
+A Service is defined by a plain old JavaScript object:

 ```
 const calculator = {